Before entering e-permits, check these helpful resources:

-All e-permits are reviewed daily and are inspected in the field.
-Work that exceeds the scope of a Quick Permit, or that is not allowed under your license type, may result in the suspension or revocation of your contractor's license in Denver.
+All e-permits are either reviewed by plan review staff, or in the case of quick permits, are inspected in the field.
+Work that exceeds the scope of a quick permit, or that is not allowed under your contractor's license type, may result in the suspension or revocation of your contractor's license in Denver.

 On a mobile device